arturcarvalho/tutorial-1/README.md

 };
 ```

-When React renders this component Hammer will:
+When React renders this component Redwood will:

 - Perform the `QUERY` and display the `Loader` component until a response is received
 - Once the query returns it will display one of three states: